mitoed/Startup/README.md

 Votes are seen live to the right of each option.
 Options are sorted by number of votes.
 User can search for and add new options at the top.

 ![Sketch of recommendation popup upon clicking "Finalize Vote" on the live voting page](/images/Design_recommendation_popup.jpg)
-Once the user clicks on "Finalize Vote" (only ~35% of the time), they may receive a recommendation based on the vote of the one "least times agreed-with".
+Once the user clicks on "Finalize Vote" (only ~35% of the time), they may receive a recommendation based on the vote of the one "least sessions_won".

 ![Sketch of about page](/images/Design_about_page.jpg) About page